compgenom/DOTSeq_paper_2026/README.md

 ```

 ### 2. Set up the computational environment

+To install the

-Build the Apptainer image to ensure all dependencies are installed and enter the apptainer image:
+Build the Apptainer container to ensure all dependencies are installed and enter the Apptainer container:

 ```bash
 apptainer build app/dotseq.sif app/dotseq.def